ritwika27/Personal_Digital_Assitant/README.md

 # DB Setup
 install Postgresql: https://www.postgresql.org/download/

+In order to create the database execute the following command in psql command line:
+createdb -h localhost -p 5432 -U postgres pda
+and set the password: pdapassword

-in the psql command line execute:
+Then, in the psql command line execute:
 \i /PATH/TO/init.sql

 This will create the required schemas on your database.
 You can confirm this buy running /dt.
 If this command shows a table named "userData" you are all set!